Roswell Conspiracies: Aliens, Myths and Legends: Main characters

 Nick Logan (Alex Zahara): Former bounty hunter now newest Global Alliance Agent and part of the Detection Unit.
 Logan's father, Walter, disappeared during an unexplained alien encounter at Roswell, New Mexico; his grandfather was one of the original members of the Alliance.
 Nick was raised by his step-father never knowing at the time that his "play time" was secret training to fight aliens.
 Nick is capable of seeing through alien illusions.
 Nick is a rogue within the Alliance, seldom following procedure and taking many actions upon his own accord.
 Nick spends most of the series looking for his kidnapped step-father and searching for information on his real father's disappearance.

 Sh'lainn Blaze (Janyse Jaud): A rebellious member of the Banshee clan, a race of aliens that landed in the British Isles around 527 BC.
 She, like her kind, possesses the ability to predict when someone will die.
 She can also levitate and emit energy streams.
 She's been targeted by Queen Mab.
 She becomes a new member of the Alliance and Nick's partner in the Detection Unit.
 As the series progresses it is clear that Nick and Sh'lainn develop a relationship.
 She ultimately forms a psychic bond with Nick when she brings his lost memories to the surface.

 James Rinaker (L. Harvey Gold): The head of the Global Alliance and the executive responsible for staging the Roswell Incident.
 Rinaker is committed to protecting humans from the aliens among them and to preserving the secrecy of the Alliance - at any cost.
 Throughout the series Rinaker's agenda is to wipe out hostile alien factions and makes alliances with his enemies whenever it involved weakening another foe.
 This served only to further divide and weaken the alien factions.
 Toward the end of the series it is revealed that he is actually a Shadoen double agent and sub-commander named Wraith.
 He killed the real Rinaker in 1946 and absorbed his biological tissue to replicate his DNA.
-Wraith assumes complete command of the Shadoen Multitude when Keel's ship was misled into underestimating the humans and is hit by a nuclear warhead.
-Wraith is killed when the second Shadoen Multitude fleet is wiped out by the EMP bomb.
+Wraith assumes complete command of the second Shadoen Multitude when he misled commander Keel into underestimating the humans, leading to the commander's personal ship to be hit by a nuclear warhead.
+Wraith is killed when the Shadoen Multitude fleet is wiped out by the EMP bomb.